Kavin1311/DS_Module14/Ex6-Circular-queue..md

 ## Algorithm
 1.Start
-2.Define a queue with a fixed size SIZE and initialize front and rear pointers.
+2.Define a queue with a fixed size SIZE and initialize front and rear pointers.<br/>
-3.Define the deQueue() function to remove and return an element from the front of the queue.
+3.Define the deQueue() function to remove and return an element from the front of the queue.<br/>
-4.Check if the queue is empty using isEmpty(); if empty, print an error message.
+4.Check if the queue is empty using isEmpty(); if empty, print an error message.<br/>
-5.If the queue has one element, reset both front and rear to -1.
+5.If the queue has one element, reset both front and rear to -1.<br/>
-6.If the queue has more than one element, update front to the next index using modulo operation ((front + 1) % SIZE).
+6.If the queue has more than one element, update front to the next index using modulo operation ((front + 1) % SIZE).<br/>
-7.Return the removed element from the front of the queue.
+7.Return the removed element from the front of the queue.<br/>
-8.End
+8.End<br/>

 ## Program:
 ```